Gradiant/5g-images/open5gs/README.md

 We provide a `docker-compose.yaml` file to deploy open5gs.

-Just run `docker-compose up -d` and check the services are up with `docker-compose ps`.
+Just run `OPEN5GS_VERSION=2.0.18 docker-compose up -d` and check the services are up with `docker-compose ps`.

 To remove the containers run `docker-compose down`.